neos/fusion-form/Documentation/Tutorials/CustomFields.md

 prototype(Vendor.Site:Form.DatetimeLocal) < prototype(Neos.Fusion.Form:Component.Field) {

     #
-    # Since we want calculate the value via fusion but want to avoid
+    # Since we want to calculate the value via fusion but also want to avoid
     # making value an api a wrapper component is used
     #
     renderer = Neos.Fusion:Component {